Covid-19 : Nursery Re-Opening Plan 2021

-The objective of this plan is to share with parents / carers, staff and Plume Avenue United Reformed Church how the nursery will manage the return of children from 7th September 2020.
+The objective of this plan is to share with parents / carers, staff and Plume Avenue United Reformed Church how the nursery will manage the return of children to nursery, being aware of the ongoing concerns raised by Covid-19 (coronavirus) pandemic.

 Subject to the Government maintaining current guidelines with regard to the opening of early years settings, Plume Avenue Nursery will follow the plan outlined below.
 This is of course subject to change and subject to any additional restrictions that may be required by our 'landlords', Plume Avenue United Reformed Church.